pachyderm/pachyderm/doc/docs/1.9.x/concepts/pipeline-concepts/datum/index.md

 then the results of all the datums are merged together to create the final output commit.

-A datum defines the input data.
+Datums define what input data is seen by your code.
 An input can take one or multiple repositories.
 Pachyderm has the following types of inputs that combine multiple repositories: